 Ellen White Investigation

-Ellen White's Miscellaneous Plagiarism
+Ellen White's Lesser-Known Plagiarism

-By , Jan.
+By ,

 Much of Ellen White’s most obvious literary theft is already well known.
 Scholars and critics like Walter Rea have identified extensive dependence on major nineteenth-century authors such as John Harris, Conybeare and Howson, L. B. Coles, Daniel March, and others.
-These cases massive theft—sometimes chapters absorbed into her writings, and in the case of Conybeare and Howson, an entire book.
+These are cases massive theft—sometimes chapters absorbed into her writings, and in the case of Conybeare and Howson, an entire book.

 Individually, such examples may appear minor.
 Collectively, they matter.
 They demonstrate that Ellen White’s dependence on outside sources was not limited to a handful of well-known authors, nor confined to books in her library.
 Instead, they reveal a habitual method of stealing the language of others wherever it might be found.